- Your Government

 Jackson area families wanting to make sure their children travel safely can take advantage of the Car Seat Inspection Program from the Jackson Fire Department.
 Firefighters launched the program in 2022 to provide monthly car seat checks for the Jackson area.

 The inspections are free and no prior sign up is needed.
 A 2023 inspection event list is included on this page.
-The inspections will take place at the Jackson Central Fire Station, 518 N. Jackson St., and Summit Township Fire Department Station 1, 2121 Ferguson Rd.
+The inspections will take place at the Jackson Central Fire Station, 518 N. Jackson St.

-Families are welcome to visit the fire stations for the checks during the following days and times:
+Families are welcome to visit the fire station for the checks between 1-3 p.m. on the following dates:

 Firefighters request parents or guardians bring their children and car seats to the inspection.
 Crews will look to make sure the car seat is in proper working order, fastened to the vehicle correctly, and is a safe fit for the child.
 A limited number of car seat replacements are available for free if firefighters find a seat is unsafe.